SECURITIES AND EXCHANGE COMMISSION

 Item 8.01 - Other Events

-On December 30, 2020, Codiak BioSciences, Inc. (the Company) issued a press release announcing results from the initial part of its Phase 1 clinical trial of exoIL-12.
+On February 4, 2021, Codiak BioSciences, Inc. (the Company) issued a press release announcing pharmacodynamic (PD) activity results from the healthy volunteer portion of its randomized, placebo-controlled, double-blind Phase 1 trial of the Companys clinical candidate, exoIL-12.
 A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated by reference herein.

 Item 9.01 - Financial Statements and Exhibits